-- 6.2.3.2 Substantially Identical Discharge Points Not Applicable.
+6.2.3.2 Substantially Identical Discharge Points Not Applicable.
 You must monitor each discharge point discharging storm water from any regulated activity identified in Table 6-2.
+The

-The substantially identical discharge points monitoring provisions are not available for numeric effluent limit monitoring. - 6.2.3.3 Follow-up Actions if Discharge Exceeds Numeric Effluent Limitation.
+6.2.3.3 Follow-up Actions if Discharge Exceeds Numeric Effluent Limitation.
 If any monitoring value exceeds a numeric effluent limitation contained in this permit, you must submit a report to the Department consistent with Part 7.3.
 You must monitor, at least quarterly, until your storm water discharge is in compliance with the effluent limit or until the Department waives the requirement for additional monitoring.